MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/sample-report-templates.md

 # Sample report templates

 This article contains several report templates that cover common submissions failures for common business needs.
+You can reuse any or these templates or customize them based on your business needs.

 ## Request syntax